freekatz/Blockchain-Notes/blockchain-survey.2020.7-2020.8/2-zh-outline.md

-[http://arxiv.org/abs/1910.09775]:The Security Reference Architecture for Blockchains-Towards a Standardized Model for Studying Vulnerabilities, Threats, and Defenses
+[http://arxiv.org/abs/1910.09775]: The Security Reference Architecture for Blockchains-Towards a Standardized Model for Studying Vulnerabilities, Threats, and Defenses

 ## 主题